securing/DumpsterDiver/README.md

 * `--min-key MIN_KEY` - specifies the minimum key length to be analyzed (default is 20).
 * `--max-key MAX_KEY` - specifies the maximum key length to be analyzed (default is 80).
 * `--entropy ENTROPY` - specifies the edge of high entropy (default is 4.3).
 * `--grep-words GREP_WORDS [GREP_WORDS ...]` - specifies the grep words to look for.
 Multiple words should be separated by space.
 Wildcards are supported.
-Requires adding `'-a'` flag to the syntax.
+Requires adding `-a` flag to the syntax.

 There is also added a separate script which allows you to count an entropy of a character in a single word.
 It will help you to better customize the DumpsterDiver to your needs.
 You can check it using the following command: